phillydotnet/HandsOnLabs/2018/09/README.md

 https://code.visualstudio.com/download

 We will demonstrate configuring a text editor for Git.
-VS Code is convenient for this.
+Visual Studio Code is convenient for this.

 ## Determine your current Git version
 ### Windows developers